will-hart/will-hart.github.io/content/post/2025-07-21_morse-kodeboard/index.md

 As this project was a bit of a meme, I didn't really want to over-engineer it.
-I've already made quite a few USB-HID interfaces using rust firmware, and I have a few RaspberryPi Pico's sitting around so the logical choice was to throw together some [embassy](https://embassy.dev/) firmware and use a third-party morse code library to decode.
+I've already made quite a few USB-HID interfaces using rust firmware, and I have a few RaspberryPi Pico's sitting around.
+So the logical choice was to throw together some [embassy](https://embassy.dev/) firmware and use a third-party morse code library to decode.
 By building a simple breadboard circuit I had something up and running in a couple of evenings.